Add map styles and photos

 Choose what you can see

-By default, Google Earth uses the Exploration view, with place names, major roads and international and state borders added, but you can fine-tune this.
+When you click the Layers button, a pop-up menu appears.
+By default, Google Earth uses Exploration view, with place names, major roads and international and state borders added, but you can fine-tune this.

-The Everything option adds features, such as roads and landmarks, while the Clean view option removes all information.
+Everything adds features, such as public transit and landmarks, while Clean view removes all information.

 Customise the view

-The Customised option in Map Styles shows a huge list of things you can turn on and off.
+The Custom option in Layers shows a list of things you can turn on and off.
 This includes Transit (public transport), traffic route numbers, Landmarks, Places of worship, parks and schools.
-If you click on the arrow next to any option, a list of more detailed options opens up for you to choose from.
+If you click on the arrow next to each option, a list of more detailed options opens up for you to choose from.

 All this information can clutter up your maps.
 If it gets too confusing, just switch back to the default Exploration view.

-An illustration of the Customised menu options in Google Earth
+An illustration of Google Earth showing other people's photos

 See other people's travel photos

-You can see photos that people have uploaded to Google Earth, including amazing 360-degree panoramas, by clicking the List icon in the main control menu and then enabling Photos.
+You can see photos that people have uploaded to Google Earth, including amazing 360-degree panoramas, by scrolling down in the Layers menu until you see Additional layers.
+Under this you’ll find Photos (you might have to scroll a little more) and a switch next to it.
+Click the switch to enable Photos.

 An icon of a padlock